SilversMind/dailymotion_project/README.md

 - **Application Server:** FastAPI
 - **Database:** MySQL
 - **Cache:** Redis (Alpine)
+- **SMTP Server** MailHog

 ### Account Registration Flow

 ![Account registration flow](./docs/account_creation.png)

+Note: The SMTP server does not send real email but it is possible to consult the mocked email in a WebGUI on **localhost:8025**.

-Note: The SMTP server has been mocked and the activation code is visible in the application server log after successful registration
+The activation code is also visible in the application server log after successful registration

 ```dailymotion_project-app-1    | 1995-12-13 12:00:00:000 - Dailymotion WebApp Logger - INFO - Sending activation code 5425 to johndoe@dailymotion.fr```